 NB-IoT (Narrowband IoT).

-CEPT develops its analysis in this report on the basis of the ECC report 266 “The suitability of the current ECC regulatory framework for the usage of Wideband and Narrowband M2M in the frequency bands 700 MHz, 800 MHz, 900 MHz, 1800 MHz, 2.1 GHz and 2.6 GHz”
+CEPT developed its analysis in this report on the basis of the ECC report 266 “The suitability of the current ECC regulatory framework for the usage of Wideband and Narrowband M2M in the frequency bands 700 MHz, 800 MHz, 900 MHz, 1800 MHz, 2.1 GHz and 2.6 GHz”

-CEPT proposes relevant amendments of the harmonised technical conditions accordingly and ensuring both, backward compatibility with existing use in 900/1800 MHz, and suitability for IoT applications based on the above IoT technologies (see section 5).
+CEPT proposes relevant amendments of the harmonised technical conditions accordingly and ensuring both, backward compatibility with existing use in 900/1800 MHz, and suitability for IoT applications based on the above IoT cellular systems (see section 5).

 CEPT will develop relevant cross-border coordination deliverable to support bi lateral and multi-lateral cross border coordination process between administrations including EU Members States.
 CEPT did not identify unmanageable cross border coordination issues resulting from the introduction of the 3 above technologies in these frequency bands.